-While all three proposals result in improvements, the Commission has decided that the Split Snowy Region proposal and Southern Generators' Congestion Pricing proposal do not promote the achievement of the NEM Objective as effectively as the Abolition proposal.
+While all three proposals result in improvements, the Commission has decided that the Split Snowy Region proposal and Southern Generators' Congestion Pricing proposal do not promote the achievement of the NEM Objective as effectively as the Abolition alternative.

-The Commission considers that the Split Snowy Region proposal and Southern Generators' Congestion Pricing proposal are less likely to result in economic benefits than the alternative Abolition proposal.
+The Commission considers that the Split Snowy Region proposal and Southern Generators' Congestion Pricing proposal are less likely to result in economic benefits than the Abolition alternative.
 The Split Snowy Region and Southern Generators' Congestion Pricing proposals would expose Snowy Hydro to the price risk associated with trading across regions.
-In contrast, the Abolition proposal removes the price risk associated with trading across regions for Snowy Hydro.
-The change to price risk under the Abolition proposals strengthens the incentives for generators to bid in a more competitive way, in Snowy Hydro's case increasing its output at "super-peak" times.
+In contrast, the Abolition alternative removes the price risk associated with trading across regions for Snowy Hydro.
+The change to price risk under the Abolition alternative strengthens the incentives for generators to bid in a more competitive way, in Snowy Hydro's case increasing its output at "super-peak" times.
 The more competitive generator bidding improves dispatch efficiency and results in more cost-reflective spot prices.
-The Commission expects that the shorter term competitive benefits under the Abolition proposal will impact positively on contract markets, and provide clearer signals for efficient investment and consumption in the longer term, benefiting end-use customers., when compared to the Split Snowy Region or Southern Generators' Congestion Pricing proposals.
+The Commission expects that the shorter term competitive benefits under the Abolition alternative will impact positively on contract markets, and provide clearer signals for efficient investment and consumption in the longer term, benefiting end-use customers., when compared to the Split Snowy Region or Southern Generators' Congestion Pricing proposals.

-&lt;sup>bAEMC 2007, Abolition of the Snowy Region, Final Rule Determination, 30 August 2007, Sydney.
+^bAEMC 2007, Abolition of the Snowy Region, Final Rule Determination, 30 August 2007, Sydney.

-In addition to the efficiency improvements resulting from the stronger competitive environment, the Commission considers there are other benefits to implementing the Abolition proposal relative to the Split Snowy Region and Southern Generators' Congestion Pricing proposals.
-The Commission considers that the Split Snowy Region proposal adds complexity in the market arrangements (over and above the Abolition proposal) with no discernable additional benefits.
+In addition to the efficiency improvements resulting from the stronger competitive environment, the Commission considers there are other benefits to implementing the Abolition alternative relative to the Split Snowy Region and Southern Generators' Congestion Pricing proposals.
+The Commission considers that the Split Snowy Region proposal adds complexity in the market arrangements (over and above the Abolition alternative) with no discernable additional benefits.
 The Commission considers that the Southern Generators' Congestion Pricing proposal, by extending the interim arrangements and effectively deferring consideration of region boundary change as a permanent long term solution, creates unnecessary uncertainty as to the long term development of the market.
 In the Commission's view, the situation of material and enduring congestion in the Snowy region is a clear example of when region boundary change in an appropriate regulatory response - and not acting accordingly could increase perceptions of regulatory risk.

-The Commission does not consider that either the Split Snowy Region proposal or the Southern Generators' Congestion Pricing proposal provides a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed by the alternative Abolition proposal.
-The Commission also considers that the Split Snowy Region proposal and the Southern Generators' Congestion Pricing proposal are not as likely to promote a stable and transparent longer term environment when compared to the environment under the alternative Abolition proposal.
+The Commission does not consider that either the Split Snowy Region proposal or the Southern Generators' Congestion Pricing proposal provides a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed by the Abolition alternative.
+The Commission also considers that the Split Snowy Region proposal and the Southern Generators' Congestion Pricing proposal are not as likely to promote a stable and transparent longer term environment when compared to the environment under the Abolition alternative.
+This also means neither proposal is likely to promote the long-term interests of electricity consumers more effectively than the Abolition alternative.
+Neither the Split Snowy Region proposal nor the Southern Generators' Congestion Pricing proposal, therefore, satisfy the Rule making test better than the Abolition alternative.